Guinea

 In Guinea, canine rabies is endemic.
 Statistics available from the technical services of the Ministry of Livestock and the Ministry of Health indicate that between 2018 and August 2020, 1,823 cases of dog bites were recorded for 14 cases of human rabies.
 These figures are underestimated due to under-reporting of bite cases.

-During the month of February 2022, seven (07) cases of bites by dogs that tested positive for rabies were recorded in the district of Banian, Faranah prefecture, through the Red Cross community-based surveillance system.
-This situation prompted the One Health platform to organize a rabies campaign in Bania and the surrounding sub-prefectures of Ballayah, Bambaya and Tiro.
+This situation prompted Guinea's One Health platform to organize a rabies campaign in Bania and the surrounding sub-prefectures of Ballayah, Bambaya and Tiro.
 Red Cross volunteers raised awareness about rabies.
-Children and dog owners were given special attention because children are vulnerable to dog bites and the success of the dog vaccination depends on the support of the owners.
+Children and dog owners were given special attention because children are particularly vulnerable to dog bites and the success of the dog vaccination depends on the support of the owners.

 RESULTS